stelzinga/MF/MGT_99.Legend.md

 - Continuous improvement (small Project performed within Production)
 - Research & Development (used mostly in manufacturing, leads to Change)
 - Production Support

-In which:
-Maintenance is a catch-all for: implementation, on/offboarding, integration, update, purchase and/or disposal of the Sub-Goal topic.
+In which: Maintenance is a catch-all for: implementation, on/offboarding, integration, update, purchase and/or disposal of the Sub-Goal topic.
 It can include validation workflow, referential updates, software configurations, documentation, meetings in relation to the topic, etc. Maintenance could be construed as Change and not Run.
 The difference is subtle, and at the discretion of the Manager.
 In most cases, if maintenance is rather small compared to the resulting Growth of Revenue or decrease in Cost, decrease in Risk then it is deemed Run.

 The last Sub-Goal, Production Support, is typically used for roles within an Activity that are a direct support to, without being accountable for Production, but also not being considered a Supplier e.g., Business Managers, COOs, Function Support, Team Support, Trade Support, Business Support, etc. Often, this Sub-Goal embeds interaction with the Business Functions, and potentially performance of processes related to such Business Functions.
-Production Support cannot perform, or assist in, any Routine of Activity xxx, but can assist in any of the other Sub-Goals.
+Production Support cannot perform, or assist in, any Routine of an Activity, but can assist in any of the other Sub-Goals.
 It is possible that there are as many Production Support Sub-Goals as there are Activities, which is the case if each Activity has a dedicated Support.
-Note also that It is possible that the various Maintenance Sub-Goals in prd are owned by Suppliers.
+Note that It is possible that the various Maintenance Sub-Goals in prd are owned by Suppliers.

 Run Goal = ovs
-The following are Sub-Goals for Run Goal ovs:
+The following are typical Sub-Goals for Run Goal ovs:
 - Attend: prepare, attend and/or minute a meeting to perform a Review (see below) in relation to data from Operations a.k.a.
 Committee, see [## Committee]
 - Audit: verify independently data from Operations and/or Management against a benchmark determined most often as part of the audit itself
 - Check: verify data from Operations against a formal benchmark